takisrs/vacation-portal/README.md

 # Vacation Portal
 A simple portal that handles vacation requests.
 The backend has been written in PHP and exposes a REST API.
-The frontend that consumes the API, is a single page application (SPA) implemented with the help of VueJS javascript framework.
+The frontend that consumes the API, is a single page application (SPA) implemented with the help of Vue.js javascript framework.
 Below you will find the necessary documentation with instructions on how to run this project.

 ## Folder structure